jspecify/jspecify/docs/spec.md

 rules: Each of those is defined as a transitive closure.
-However, this is incorrect, and we should fix it: Transitivity causes the same problem there as it does here: `List<? extends @Nullable String>` ends up as a subtype of `List<? extends String>` because of a chain of subtyping rules that uses "`String` with nullness operator `UNSPECIFIED`" as part of the intermediate step.
+However, this is incorrect, and we should fix it: Transitivity causes the same problem there as it does here: `List<? extends @Nullable String>` ends up as a subtype of `List<? extends String>` because of a chain of subtyping rules that uses `String UNSPECIFIED` as part of the intermediate step.
 Luckily, tool authors that set out to implement transitivity for these two rules are very unlikely to write code that "notices" this chain.
 So, in practice, users are likely to see the "mostly transitive" that we intend, even if we haven't found a way to formally specify it yet.

 ## Null-inclusive under every parameterization